-You can also contact the Education Ministry in your home country, or your national Embassy in London, to find out more about funding opportunities for students of your nationality.
+You can also contact the Education Ministry in your home country, or your national Embassy in London, to find out more about funding opportunities for participants of your nationality.

 Bank loans and government loans

-For non-UK students, banks in your home country are also likely to offer student loans.
+For non-UK participants, banks in your home country are also likely to offer loans.
 Contact large banks based in your local region to find out about your options.

 Your government may also have a student loan scheme, for example the Federal Direct Loan Program in the United States.
 Contact the Education Ministry in your home country, or your national Embassy in London, to find out more about any government loan schemes available to you.

-• Two references: one academic and one professional reference, OR two professional references if you have been out of university education for more than ten years.
-See guidance on submitting references for more information.
+• Two references: one academic and one professional reference, OR two professional references if you graduated before January 2012.

-• Personal statement: include your interest and suitability for the programme, career achievements and ambitions, what you hope to get out of the programme and what you think you can bring to the class.
+• Personal statement: include your professional interests and suitability for the programme, career achievements and ambitions, what you hope to get out of the programme and what you think you can bring to the cohort.

 • CV or resume